 - 1 Tablespoon avocado oil

 - 3 Tablespoons ghee Or grass-fed butter (if not Whole30)

 - 1 teaspoon of lemon zest

 - 2 Tablespoons fresh parsley chopped finely

-- Season the salmon fillets with salt and pepper.
+Pat salmon dry and season fillets with salt and pepper.

 Preheat skillet over medium heat for 3-5 minutes.
 Add enough oil to coat the bottom of the pan, you want the oil to be shimmering.